JoseZalez/Houdini-scripts/PythonTools.md

 # Import files

-Imports the files in a path or in the subdirectories given a path and an extension.
+Given a path and a file extension, gets a list of the files in that current path or subdirectories.
+Includes a word filter.
+Supports FBX, Alembic and Houdini files.

 *Import as FBX* allows you to import FBX with animation in *SOP* level.